 Peruvian food is bright, light and flavorful.
 These attributes make for a cuisine that is extremely “wine-friendly.”
 Andina’s award-winning wine list comprises vivid, clean, fresh-tasting wines that augment the flavors of the restaurant’s Peruvian kitchen.
 Bottles from every major wine-producing country are represented, but the focus is on South America, Spain and the Pacific Northwest.
-Pricing is moderate.
-There are over 25 offerings at $30 or below and 35 wines by the glass.
-The hope of Wine Director Caryn Benke is that every wine lover who comes into Andina will be able to find something of interest.
+With 25 wines by the glass and an additional 200 available by the bottle, the hope of Wine Director Caryn Benke is that every wine lover who comes into Andina will be able to find something of interest.

 Visit the wine gifts page to purchase bottles of any of our wines-by-the-glass.

 Native Oregonian Caryn Benke stepped into the role of Beverage Director and Sommelier in February of 2014, having previously served as Andina’s Assistant Wine Director for almost three years.
 An Art History major at the University of Oregon, Caryn developed a love of food, wine, and culture while living in rural southwestern France for almost two years during and following her studies.
 She received her wine education through the International Sommelier Guild and has acted as an instructor for their intro-level courses.
 She has also achieved three levels of certification from the Court of Master Sommeliers, making her one of just a handful in the state to hold the advanced certificate.
 Caryn is honored to be at the helm of Andina's award-winning wine program and vows to continue its tradition of serving exceptional and interesting wines from around the world.